The cohomological reduction method for computing n-dimensional cocyclic matrices: Conclusions and further work

-This is a very difficult task, since the search space seems to grow drastically in exponential size (e.g., the basis for 3-dimensional cocyclic matrices over $G_1^t$ and $G_2^t$, $t$ even, consists of $16t^2-4t+3$ and $16t^2-4t+7$ generators, respectively).
+This is a very difficult task, since the search space seems to grow drastically in exponential size (e.g., the basis for 3-dimensional 3-cocyclic matrices over $G_1^t$ and $G_2^t$, $t$ even, consists of $16t^2-4t+3$ and $16t^2-4t+7$ generators, respectively).

+Maybe one should think of constructing $n$-dimensional improper Hadamard matrices based on planar cocyclic matrices satisfying some certain constraints, in light of de Launey's fruitful way for constructing $n$-dimensional proper Hadamard matrices from $2$-cocyclic Hadamard matrices, as described in \cite{dLa89,dLH93,dLF11}.

-\begin{prob} Determine whether any of the already known construction methods for generating higher dimensional proper Hadamard matrices from 2-dimensional ones (see \cite{HC98} for details) involves $n$-cocyclic matrices. \end{prob}
+\item Determine whether any of the already known construction methods for generating higher dimensional proper Hadamard matrices from 2-dimensional ones (see \cite{Hor07,Yan01} for details) involves $n$-cocyclic matrices.

-Furthermore, is it possible to derive a method for constructing $n$-dimensional prop\-er/improper cocyclic Hadamard matrices from lower dimensional proper/improper cocyclic Hadamard matrices (e.g. via the cup product in cohomology)?
+Furthermore, is it possible to derive a method for constructing $n$-dimensional proper/improper $n$-cocyclic Hadamard matrices from pro\-per/improper $k$-cocyclic Hadamard matrices, $k<n$ (e.g. via the cup product in cohomology)?